mit-rss/localization_tesse/README.md

 ### Part B: Programming implementation and autograder (3 points) - **TEAMWORK**, *REQUIRED*

 Implement MCL in the simulator.
 Augment the simulated odometry data with various types of noise and compare how your solution does compared to the ground truth odometry.
 Run your implementation of MCL on the gradescope autograder.
 Points will be assigned based on performance as compared to the TA solution in the 2D racecar simulation environment.

-See the section 5 of part B in the [instructions notebook](README.ipynb) for more details on how exactly the autograder will evaluate your implementation.
+You should submit your implementation to the **TODO** assignment on gradescope as a zip of your localization package.
+See section 5 of part B in the [instructions notebook](README.ipynb) for more details on submission format and how exactly the autograder will evaluate your implementation.

 **Note that while the autograder will add noise to the odometry when evaluating your solution, you must augment the odometry with your own noise when using the 2D simulation environment, both in order to increase your confidence in your solution and to evaluate your implementation in a realistic environment when providing analysis in your report and briefing.**